Sheila M. EldredHealth Writer

 Sheila Mulrooney Eldred is a graduate of Columbia’s School of Journalism and a former newspaper reporter.
-As a freelance health journalist, she writes about everything from deadly diseases to elite athletes, including superbugs, opioids, ticks, and laughter yoga.
+As a freelance health journalist, she writes about everything from life-threatening diseases to elite athletes.
 Her stories have appeared in The New York Times, Nature, FiveThirtyEight, Pacific Standard, STAT News, and other publications.
 In her spare time, she and her family love running, cross-country skiing, and mountain biking in Minneapolis.

 Colon cancer and treatment side effects make it hard to take in essential nutrients.
 Here are some ways to nourish your body and help prevent cancer recurrence.

 Daily exercise is essential for kids with juvenile idiopathic arthritis.
 Here's how to make it fun.

 When bipolar disorder is in the relationship mix, you can expect to face challenges.
 You can also count on happiness.

 You walk into the exam room and greet your GI.
 You know you had a million questions, but now your mind’s gone blank.
 Use this crib sheet to get the info you need.